Grantor vs Grantee in Real Estate

 Let’s say you have a home you want to sell.
 When you find a buyer, you may enter into an agreement with that person.
 When you sign over the deed to this buyer, you become a “grantor.”

-In short, a grantor in real estate is a person who sells and hands over the deed of a property to another party.
+Key Takeaway: In real estate, a grantor is a party who sells and hands over the deed of a property to a buyer.

 What Is a Grantee?

-Your buyer, on the other hand, will act as the “grantee” in the scenario above.
-All this means is that they are legally purchasing the deed from you, the grantor.
+In terms of the scenario above, a buyer would act as the “grantee” there.
+This just means they are legally purchasing the deed from the grantor.

 Other Important Documents and Facts